 - Core Strengthening Exercises

 Surrounding and supporting your spinal column are your core muscles.
 Strengthening these muscles will stabilize the spine and minimize the compressive forces of the spinal column which attribute to back pain.
-Find more information on the importance of Core Strengthening here
+Find more information on the importance of Core Strengthening in this article

 When you are experiencing back pain, it is especially important to stay active.
 Cardiovascular activity has been shown to preserve the normal architecture of the spine and slow down the degenerative process.
 It is essential to find something that is enjoyable that raises your heart rate in order to preserve optimal spinal function and stability.